markattarcolgate64/DataAgent/README.md

 # DataAgent

 AI-powered data analysis assistant built with Anthropic's Claude API.
-Works as both a command-line tool and web interface for comprehensive data manipulation, analysis, and visualization.
+Works as both a command-line tool and has a simple web app for data manipulation, analysis, and visualization.
+You can use to quickly manipulate and export structured data files or ask some questions about said file.

 ## Quick Start